nervetattoo/jquery-autosave/readme.md

 * jQuery version 1.4.0+ (recommended)
 * jQuery version 1.2.3+ with the compatibility plugin (see note below)

 **Note**: There are several bugs in the [jQuery.extend](http://api.jquery.com/jQuery.extend/) function that will cause unexpected behavior in jQuery versions 1.3.2 and below.
-To make autosave fully compatible with jQuery versions 1.2.3 through 1.3.2, you should include the **jquery.autosave.compatibility.js** file _after_ including the jQuery.autosave plugin.
+To make autosave fully compatible with jQuery versions 1.2.3 through 1.3.2, you should include the **jquery.extend-patch.js** file _before_ initializing the plugin.
 This will add additional functionality to jQuery core and fix the extend method for you.
 Please be advised that **the compatibility patch should only be used as a last resort.** If at all possible, please upgrade to jQuery version 1.4 or higher.

 ## Compatibility